mernaayman99/optimize-spark-performance-and-throughput/module-1-spark-ui-analysis/README.md

 Table: sales_orders

-This dataset represents fictional retail transactions and is optimized for use in Databricks Free Edition without requiring cluster creation.
+This dataset represents fictional retail transactions and is commonly used to simulate real-world analytical workloads involving grouping, aggregation, and shuffling.

-# Environment Constraints (Important)
+The dataset is compatible with:

-⚠️ Databricks Free Edition Limitations
+- Databricks Free Edition (serverless)

-Full Spark UI (Jobs / Stages / Executors tabs) is not available

-No custom cluster configuration

-No executor-level tuning
+- Paid Databricks workspaces linked to AWS

+# Environment & Platform Context (Important)
+## Databricks on AWS (Primary Demo Environment)

-✅ What is available and used in this module
+The recorded demos in this module use:

+- Databricks workspace linked to AWS
+- General-purpose cluster

+Full Spark UI access, including:

+- Jobs tab
+- Stages tab
+- Task details
+- Shuffle metrics
+- Executors tab

+This reflects real production environments where Spark performance tuning is performed.

+## Databricks Free Edition (Learner-Friendly Option)

+Learners using the Databricks Free Edition can still follow along using:

 - Serverless Spark execution
 - Query Performance summary
-- Query Profile (logical & physical execution view) -Execution timing, task count, shuffle indicators
+- Query Profile view (logical & physical plan)
+- Execution timing, task count, and shuffle indicators

-This module is intentionally designed to work within these constraints.
+While the classic Spark UI tabs are not exposed in Free Edition, the same execution signals are still observable through Databricks-provided performance tooling.

 # Hands-On Focus
-Learners will analyze Spark behavior using Databricks Query Performance, not raw Spark UI tabs.

-What Learners Will Observe

-From the notebook output and Query Profile, learners will examine:
+This module trains learners to analyze Spark performance using metrics and execution evidence.

+Learners will observe:

 - Total wall-clock execution time
-- Number of tasks executed
+- Task count and parallelism
 - Rows read and bytes read
-- Shuffle-related indicators
+- Indicators of shuffle operations
-- Execution vs optimization time split
+- Execution time vs optimization time
-- Impact of repartitioning and grouping operations
+- How query structure affects performance

 # Demo Notebook